Autodidact24/kibo.school/README.md

 Each object in JSON can contain multiple **key-value** pairs or other objects, which in turn can have their own key-value pairs or other objects nested within them.
 T

-he values recorded for different objects can vary.
+The values recorded for different objects can vary.
 The JSON file is represented using curly brackets and can be visualized as a set of boxes, but the actual JSON data is contained within the brackets.

 ![Alt text](./images/json.png)

+## CSV

+CSV stands for "Comma Separated Values."
+It is a simple file format that stores data in a tabular format.
+Each row in the file represents a record, and each column represents a field in the record.
+The values in each row are separated by commas, hence the name.

+CSV files are widely used for storing and exchanging data between different software applications, especially for importing and exporting data into spreadsheets or databases.
+They are easy to create and edit using any text editor or spreadsheet software, and are compatible with almost all programming languages.

+While CSV files are simple to read and understand, they have some limitations compared to more structured data formats like JSON or XML.
+For example, CSV files do not support nested structures or complex data types, which can make it challenging to represent certain types of data.
+However, for basic tabular data, CSV files provide a straightforward and flexible format for storing and exchanging data.

 ## Your Task